martypavalko/martypavalko/README.md

 # Projects

 ## [Base Conversion with Go](https://github.com/martypavalko/baseConverter)
-In trying to grow my familiarity with the Go language, I built a conversion tool.
+I'm trying to grow my familiarity with the Go language, I built a conversion tool.
 It will convert binary, hexadecimal, decimal, and base64 to the specified base.

 ---